zrajm/freesans-swl/README.md

 Suggestions etc.
 ----------------

-Please send suggestions and/or bug reports to zrajm@zrajm.org.
+Please send suggestions and/or bug reports to zrajm@zrajm.org, or using the [GitHub Issue system][issue].

 This font is free to use (for both private and commercial purposes) under the [GNU General Public License].